fakela/merkle-proof-tutorial/README.md

 - **Merkle Path**: A Merkle Proof consists of the path from the leaf node containing the data you want to prove (the target) up to the root node.
 This path includes the hashes of all the sibling nodes along the way.

 ## How Do Merkle Proofs Work?
 Imagine you're building a decentralized application (DApp) where you want to grant access only to users with specific email addresses.
 To efficiently manage access control, you can use a Merkle Tree to whitelist email addresses.
-For this example, we'll use the merkle-tree-solidity library to implement the Merkle Tree.
+For this example, we'll use the `merkletreejs` library to implement the Merkle Tree.

 Here's how you can do it:
 - Before we start, make sure you have Node.js and npm (Node Package Manager) installed on your system.
 You can download and install Node.js from the official [website] (https://nodejs.org/)